 (The definition for the balance figure is the difference between those expecting more work and those expecting less.)

-The RIBA Future Trends Workload Index saw a significant increase
+The RIBA Future Trends Workload Index saw another significant

-It is heartening that in terms of geographical analysis all of the
+In terms of geographical analysis all of the UK nations and

-UK nations and regions are now returning very positive balance figures for
+regions returned very positive balance figures for future workload forecasts;

 Similarly, in terms of practice size, small (1 – 10 staff), medium